segraef/graef.io/create-your-own-official-azure-pipeline-agents-images-and-github-actions-runner-images/index.md

 ### Prepare the GitHub Workflow to create your image

+1. Clone/Fork the repository [segraef/apai](https://github.com/segraef/apai).
-1. Create a new GitHub Workflow using the `/.github/workflows/workflow.yml` file.
+2. Create a new GitHub Workflow using the `/.github/workflows/workflow.yml` file.
-2. [Create a service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux#use-the-azure-login-action-with-a-service-principal-secret) assigned with the Contributor role to your Azure Subscription.
+3. [Create a service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux#use-the-azure-login-action-with-a-service-principal-secret) assigned with the Contributor role to your Azure Subscription.
-3. Create the GitHub Actions repository secret `AZURE_CREDENTIALS` with the output data from the previously created service principal.
+4. Create the GitHub Actions repository secret `AZURE_CREDENTIALS` with the output data from the previously created service principal.
 Which looks like this:
     ```json
     {
         "clientId": "<clientId>",